J2marketing/lauberBrandKit/website/blog/2019-3-8-new-version-1.0.0.md

 + Add more visual indicators to the menu as you scroll through sections.
 + Add ability for users to add lightboxes to images
 + Complete mobile responsiveness.
++ Add better folder structure for organizing image resources and seperating them from the site resources.
++ Dark mode???

 ### Have a suggestion for the next version?